 Keys played one of Rudy Huxtable's friends in a 1985 episode of "The Cosby Show" during the show's first season.

 One of Keys' co-stars in "Smokin' Aces" was rapper Common, who was also making his film debut.
 He has since appeared in movies like "American Gangster," "Street Kings," "Wanted," "Terminator Salvation," "Just Wright" (pictured) and "The Odd Life of Timothy Green."
 He also is the star of the AMC western TV series "Hell on Wheels."

 Usher made his movie debut in the 1998 horror movie "The Faculty."
-He's gone on to appear in movies like "She's All That," "Texas Rangers" and "Killers" and will play boxer Sugar Ray Leonard in 2014 movie "Hands of Stone."
+He's gone on to appear in movies like "She's All That," "Texas Rangers," "Killers" and "Scary Movie 5," and will play boxer Sugar Ray Leonard in 2015 movie "Hands of Stone."

 While Justin Bieber's lone movie credit has been his 2011 concert movie "Justin Bieber: Never Say Never," Bieber has also tried his hand at acting, playing a troubled teen on two episodes of the show "CSI: Crime Scene Investigation" in 2010 and 2011, with his character getting killed in his second appearance.

 Harry Connick Jr. began his acting career as a tail gunner in the World War II film "Memphis Belle" in 1990, before going on to play a serial killer in "Copycat" and appear opposite Will Smith in "Independence Day."
 His first role as a leading man came in 1998's "Hope Floats," pictured here with Sandra Bullock, and his other movie credits include "P.S.
 I Love You," "New in Town" and "Dolphin Tale."
 He also played Grace's husband, Dr. Leo Markus, on the sitcom "Will & Grace" from 2002 to 2006.